sodexx7/BlockMagic_Swap/EquitySwapIntro.md

 1. orderMaker select:

 - Notional ($10, $100, $1,000)
+  - $100 X 5 ==> creates 5 swap deals of $100 Notional
+  - If someone else wants to take only $100, he will "take" one of the swap deal
 - Leg A (AAPL, AMZN, NVDA, etc...)
 - Leg B (AAPL, AMZN, NVDA, etc...) **Can choose more than one**
 - Start Date